SaiRameshkumar14/SDE/README.md

 # SDE-Education
-An educational initiative by the founders of MWS, to make skill development easy and effective
+An educational initiative by the founders of SDE, to make skill development easy and effective